 - Daguerreotypes of Liberian leaders by Augustus Washington, ca. 1857

-The portraits at right of African American leaders in Liberia were taken by Augustus Washington, whose photographs of white residents in Hartford, Connecticut, we viewed in Theme IV (IDENTITY: #5, Artists).
-Washington joined those who were convinced that the "true home" for the African American was in Africa, even if he or she was born in America.
+The portraits at right of African American leaders in Liberia were taken by Augustus Washington, a free black man convinced that the "true home" for the African American was in Africa.
 Washington and the men he photographed were in the minority among black Americans, most of whom opposed emigration and colonization proposals as veiled attempts to exile all black people from the United States.
-Between 1820 and 1864, only 11,000 African Americans emigrated to Liberia (4,000 free blacks and 7,000 former slaves who gained freedom by agreeing to emigrate to Liberia).1 The import here is not in numbers but in the meaning that Liberia held for African Americans in the 1800s.
+Between 1820 and 1864, only 11,000 African Americans emigrated to Liberia (4,000 free blacks and 7,000 former slaves who gained freedom by agreeing to emigrate to Liberia).1 The significance here is not in numbers but in the meaning that Liberia held for African Americans in the 1800s.
 Was Liberia a welcome haven or just a new form of plantation servitude?

 Discussion questions